-March 27, 2017 – D-Clearance requests will begin to be processed.
+March 4, 2019 – D-Clearance requests will begin to be processed.
 Not all requests will be processed that day.
 Please be patient.

 D-Clearance Requests are managed through the myViterbi online system.
 Please login to http://myviterbi.usc.edu using your USCNetID.
 Access, the D-Clearance Request Manager.

-2) Non-ISE students will be granted a maximum of 1 D-Clearance per semester.
+1) Non-ISE students will be granted a maximum of 1 D-Clearance request.

 USC Financial Aid Link